 Parent Depression.
 The short version of the Center for Epidemiological Studies-Depression Short Form (CES-D; Radloff 1977; Ross et al. 1983) measures levels of symptoms that indicate the potential for risk for depression.
 Parents were asked the number of days in the past week they had a particular symptom, such as poor appetite, restless sleep, loneliness, sadness, or lack of energy.
 The scale does not provide a clinical diagnosis, but it can be used to group people by the severity of their symptoms.
-We created four threshold scores based on findings in the literature: (1) at no risk of depression, (2) at risk of mild depression, (3) at risk of moderate depression, and (4) at risk of severe depression.
-We found that 52 percent of parents were at risk of at least mild depression; 29 percent were at risk of moderate to severe depression (Table IV.1).
-This rate of depression is somewhat higher than what was found in FACES 2000; about one-quarter were found to be at risk of moderate to severe depression (ACYF 2002).
-The rates of risk for depression in East Yakima have implications for how receptive parents may be to Ready by Five services, especially those targeted at parenting.
+We created four threshold scores based on findings in the literature: (1) at no risk of depression, (2) at risk of mild depression, (3) at risk of moderate depression, and (4) at risk of severe depression.2 We found that 40 percent of parents were at risk of at least mild depression; 21 percent were at risk of moderate to severe depression (Table IV.1).
+This rate of depression comparable to that found in FACES 2000; about one-quarter were found to be at risk of moderate to severe depression (ACYF 2002).
+The rates of risk for depression in White Center have implications for how receptive parents may be to WCELI services, especially those targeted at parenting.
 Attachment A includes a summary of how the scale scores translate into the four levels of risk for depression.